nicholas5538/fp-voucher-FE/README.md

 4. **Delete** any existing vouchers
 5. A dummy checkout page to show that the vouchers can be applied

-We will be using google sheets as the 'database' and use REST API to perform CRUD operations on it.
-This is achieved with [SheetDB](https://sheetdb.io/ 'SheetDB documentation').
+- [MongoDB](https://www.mongodb.com/ 'MongoDB official site') is currently our choice of database and we are calling REST API endpoints to perform CRUD operations on it.
+- Click here to access the backend repository (Created by [@nicholas5538](https://github.com/nicholas5538)), built with `Node.js`, `TypeScript` and `mongoose`.
+  > Backend repository is currently private as proper documentation of the API endpoints is not completed.

 ## Quick Link